hapax/hapax.github.io/assets/boring.md

 among mathematicians that there are no boring numbers.
 Here's the proof.
 Let $B$ be the set of boring numbers.
 Define $b = \min B$ as the smallest boring number.
 But this is a highly unusual property, so $b$ is interesting after all!
-This is a joke, but there is a sting in the tail.
+Joke it may be, but there is a sting in the tail.
 We are implicitly using the fact that "numbers" refers to "positive whole numbers"